The Psychology of Dreams

 Most research that is done on dreaming is done on the “unconscious wish” or the “biological process,” however, those that take a behavioral approach to dreaming focus on the whole human organism and the behavior that is produced while dreaming.
 According to B. F. Skinner, dreaming is neither a biological process nor a hidden wish or memory (Dixon, M. & L. Hayes, 1999).
 Instead, he theorizes the dreams are seeing things in the absence of seen things.
 Rapid eye movement that takes place during the REM stage of sleep is the result of “seeing” something and does not conclude that mental processes are taking place.
 Skinner uses his operant and conditioning theories to describe dreaming.

 Behavioral psychologists that focus on dreaming, emphasize the fact that behavior needs to be observed while awake and sleeping.
 This will allow for a gradual reflection of how human behavior influences human dreams (Dixon, M. & L. Hayes, 1999).
-Behavioral psychologists support the idea that dreams are not memories, but instead a reaction the the external environment of the individual.
+Behavioral psychologists support the idea that dreams are not memories, but instead a reaction to the external environment of the individual.

 The cognitive approach focuses on how individuals think, understand, and know about the things that happen around them (Feldman, R. p.
 20).
 They emphasize the fact that internal mental processes affect the way that people behave in their environments.
 Psychologists that take the cognitive approach to psychology use their knowledge to explain the cognitive process and function of dreams.